orb-lang/qor/doc/md/core/table.md

    return _deep(tab)
 end
 ```

-### cloneinstance(tab)
+### cloneinstance\(tab\)

-``deepclone`` is useful to take a snapshot, as of an environment, with the
+`deepclone` is useful to take a snapshot, as of an environment, with the
-assurance that no subsequent action can mutate your clone.
+assurance that no subsequent action can mutate your clone\.
 With some caveats,
-if you're holding closures with mutable state, or userdata.
+if you're holding closures with mutable state, or userdata\.

-``cloneinstance`` covers a more common use case, where you want a deep clone of
+`cloneinstance` covers a more common use case, where you want a deep clone of
 an instance table, which may have circular references and member instances,
-but want to retain the same metatable for each table cloned.
+but want to retain the same metatable for each table cloned\.

 metatables are often used as a poor man's type signature, and this function
-will not break that contract.
+will not break that contract\.

 ```lua
 function Tab.cloneinstance(tab)